 Living Responsibly in La Plata County

-If you are interested in living in a place with a rural landscape and proximity to mountains, La Plata County is your huckleberry.
-But this dynamic region has a number of unique factors to consider as you plan your move including water restrictions, weather, wildfire, living with wildlife, and soil limitations.
-Learning about these important elements of life in Southwest Colorado, and tools to address them, will help our community thrive.
+La Plata County is a dynamic region with a number of unique factors to consider as you plan your move, including water restrictions, weather, wildfire, wildlife, and soil limitations.
+Learning about these important elements of life in Southwest Colorado will help our community thrive.

 Land use in La Plata County

-What can be built on a property and the type of uses can occur on your land will depend on where the property is located and many other factors including whether you intend to use a property for commercial, agricultural, residential or mixed use purposes.
+What can be built on a property and the type of uses that can occur on your land will depend on where the property is located and many other factors, including whether you intend to use a property for commercial, agricultural, residential or mixed use purposes.
 When purchasing a property or considering development in the unincorporated areas of La Plata County, you may want to discuss your ideas with the Planning Department first.
-Give us a call at 970-382-6263.

 Central Water Service –is available in some areas of the county.
 If development is within 400 feet from a central sewer line at the parcel boundary, La Plata County Code (Sec.
 70-4) requires the property to connect to central water.
 There are many central water providers in the county ranging from metro districts to conservancy districts.
 Each has different service areas, requirements and pricing.

 Soil – The soils in La Plata County are mostly poor, highly variable, expansive and potentially unstable.
-This means that the soils have limited capacity for moisture, potentially leading to negative and costly impacts when building.
 Low soil absorption increases flooding hazard concerns and means making considerations for proper irrigation of landscapes and agriculture.
-Contact the Natural Resources Conservation Service (NRCS) office to find out what type of soil you have - (970) 422-3369.
+Contact the Natural Resources Conservation Service (NRCS) office - (970) 422-3369 - or go to https://websoilsurvey.nrcs.usda.gov/app/WebSoilSurvey.aspx to find out what type of soil you have.

 Landscaping – When improving your property, select landscaping that will thrive in La Plata County.
 In Durango, choose plants adopted for climate zone 6a.
 The northern parts of the county move into zones 5 and 4.
-Find out more at https://planthardiness.ars.usda.gov/PHZMWeb/
+Local experts advise that many areas of microclimate exist within La Plata County therefore, 5a and 5b plants are best suited.
+Find out more at https://planthardiness.ars.usda.gov/.

 In addition to climate zone considerations, select plants that are “low water” as any attempts to reduce our water usage in the region is helpful.
-Find out more by talking to local nurseries and the La Plata County Cooperative Extension office at (970) 382-6465 or see examples at https://www.thegardenglove.com/10-no-fail-perennials-for-low-water-gardens/.
+Take a field trip to the Durango Library and visit the demonstration garden to see healthy plants and learn about their origin and upkeep.
+More information at durangobotanicgardens.org.
+For a complete list of plants suited to our Rocky Mountain conditions visit https://plantselect.org/.
+Find out more by talking to local nurseries and the La Plata County Extension office at (970) 382-6465.